bucketeer-io/bucketeer-docs/docs/sdk/server-side/go/index.md

   bucketeer.WithTag("YOUR_FEATURE_TAG"),
   bucketeer.WithEnableLocalEvaluation(true), // <--- Enable the local evaluation
   bucketeer.WithCachePollingInterval(10*time.Minute), // <--- Change the default interval if needed
+  // bucketeer.WithScheme("http"), // <--- Optional: Use "http" for local development (defaults to "https")
 )
 if err != nil {
   log.Fatalf("Failed initialize the new client: %v", err)